SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 ### Determining the Target Node Type(s)

 First, we need to determine what our node type(s) of interest are.
 If we highlight a section of the code, AST explorer will automatically expand that node on the right-hand side.
 In our case, we want to focus on the `arg1 + arg2` operation.
-After highlughting that piece of code, we'll see this:
+After highlighting that piece of code, we'll see this:

 ![A closer look at the nodes of interest](intro2.png)